swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

     - This design future-proofs the APIs towards potential new encoding schemed we might come up in the future as we tackle a proper and feature complete versioning story for distributed calls.

   - `recordArgument` is passed a **`RemoteCallArgument<Value>`** which carries additional information about the argument in question
-    - This parameter can be either ignored, or stored along the serialized format which may be useful for e.g. non swift targets of invocations.
-E.g. it is possible to store an invocation as JSON object where the argument names are used as labels or similar patterms.
+    - This parameter can be either ignored, or stored along the serialized format which may be useful for non swift targets of invocations.
+E.g. it is possible to store an invocation as JSON object where the argument names are used as labels or similar patterns.
     - Thanks to Slava Pestov for suggesting this improvement.

 - 1.3 Larger revision to match the latest runtime developments